How to Be a (Happy) Skeptic

 Narrated by:

-Following Cicero’s life and works, Pigliucci explores the foundations for a good life, from how to formulate our values to how to nurture friendships; from being a good citizen and fighting for social justice to handling grief, pain, and even death.
-Skepticism as a philosophy was developed during a time of violence, social upheaval, and political turmoil.
-Taking a page from Cicero’s book, we, too, can adopt a practical philosophy of reason and learn to live well through uncertain times.
+Weaving Cicero’s biography with deep investigations of his published works, Pigliucci explores the foundations for a good life: from how to formulate our values to how to nurture friendships; from being a good citizen and fighting for social justice to handling grief, pain, and even death.
+Taking a page from Cicero’s book, we, too, can adopt a practical philosophy of reason and common sense.

 No reviews yet